collab-uniba/emse_best-answer-prediction/README.md

   * [Docusign](https://www.docusign.com) (discontinued, unavailable)

 ### Download
-Data dumps and the description of their file formats are available be downloaded from the [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/dumps).
+Data dumps and the description of their file formats are available be downloaded from [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/dumps).

 ## Experimental datasets
 The datasets containing the features extracted from the data dump of each Q&A site are available for download [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/input).